Adult Protective Services: 303-621-3149, opt 8

 Self-Neglect occurs when an at-risk adult cannot or does not care for himself or herself.
-Choice of lifestyle, by itself, is not proof of self-neglectBeginning July 1, 2016, members of certain professional groups will be required to report the abuse, neglect, or exploitation of at-risk adults with Intellectual or Developmental Disability (IDD) to law enforcement within 24 hours, in addition to at- risk elders, which became required in 2014.
+Choice of lifestyle, by itself, is not proof of self-neglectAs of July 1, 2016, members of certain professional groups are now required to report the abuse, neglect, or exploitation of at-risk adults with Intellectual or Developmental Disability (IDD) to law enforcement within 24 hours, in addition to at- risk elders, which became required in 2014.
 At-risk adults with IDD are individuals 18 years of age or older who have an IDD resulting in an impairment of intellectual function or adaptive behavior.

 At-risk elders are people who are age 70 years old or older.
 The professional groups who are mandatory reporters include doctors, dentists, nurses, home health providers, and adult care facility staff, emergency responders, clergy members, financial institutions staff, and many others.
 Mandatory reporters who fail to report an incident in 24 hours may be charged with a class III misdemeanor.
 For more information, please visit ColoradoAPS.com.

 Individuals who are not mandatory reporters are urged to report mistreatment or self-neglect of an at-risk adult with IDD or at risk elder to the Elbert County Department of Health and Human Services at 303-621-3149.
 Ask to speak to an Adult Protection Worker.
 If calling about an emergency situation during non-business hours, contact Elbert County Dispatch at 303-660-7500 to make the report.